-mgradm migrate kubernetes <oldnserver.fqdn>
+mgradm migrate kubernetes <oldserver.fqdn>

-After successfully running the mgradm migrate command, the Salt setup on all clients will still point to the old server.
-To redirect them to the new server, it is required to rename the new server at the infrastructure level (DHCP and DNS) to use the same FQDN and IP address as the old server.
+After successfully running the mgradm migrate command, the Salt setup on all clients will still point to the legacy server.
+To redirect them to the new server, it is required to rename the new server at the infrastructure level (DHCP and DNS) to use the same FQDN and IP address as the legacy server.

-3.1.2.
+4.1.2.
 Uyuni Server Upgrade

-Before running the upgrade command, it is recommended to upgrade the mgradm tool first.
+Before running the upgrade command, it is recommended to to update the host operating system.